Frequently Asked Questions:

 A private money loan is a short-term, asset-based loan that provides funding for acquisition and repairs on investment properties.
-These loans are funded by private individuals, like the investors behind Geneva Lakes Funding.
+These loans are funded by private individuals or private funding groups and companies, like the investors behind Geneva Lakes Funding.
 Requirements vary by lender, however, most private money lenders are more concerned with collateral and equity protection, than borrower credit scores.

 What Documents Do I Need to Get Started?

 Before providing documents, you should first complete our Loan Application on the apply tab.
 Once we determine your loan fits within our lending guidelines, we will tell you what documents you need to provide.
 If you have an appraisal of the property, you may want to provide that to the underwriter up-front at time of application.
 This will help determine the viability of the deal.
 If we do not have your corporate entity documents on file, you will need to send those in.

 Yes.
 If your real estate transaction requires a lending pre-approval letter, Geneva Lakes Funding can provide that to you, most of the time in the same day it is requested.

 How Does a Private Money Loan Compare to a Conventional Loan For The Investor?